A Game Theoretic Model for the Formation of Navigable Small-World Networks --- the Tradeoff between Distance and Reciprocity: Empirical Evaluation

-Recall that real network population is not evenly distributed geographically as in the Kleinberg's model.
+Recall that real population is not evenly distributed geographically as in the Kleinberg's model.
 So we want to examine if our game could lead to an overall connection preference $r$ similar to the empirical one in the real network.
-To do so, we examine our game with the following two real networks:
+To do so, we examine our game with the non-uniform geographic distribution of people in the following two real networks.
+We also introduce heterogeneity in players' tradeoff functions with $\alpha_u$ taken from a uniform distribution on $[0.1, 10]$.

 \para{Renren Network.}We sample 10K users at random from Renren network, and we construct a real grid through mapping the hometown listed in users' profiles to (longitude, latitude) coordinates, as shown in Figure~\ref{fig:real_grid}.
-To examine the convergence of navigable small-world NE in this scenario, we simulate the DRB game as follows. at time step $0$, each player chooses an initial strategy uniformly at random from the interval $[0, 5]\cap \Sigma $.
-At each time step $t \geq 1$, every player picks the best strategy based on the strategies of others in the previous step.
+To examine the convergence of navigable small-world NE in this scenario, we simulate the DRB game as follows.
+At time step $0$, each player chooses an initial strategy uniformly at random from the interval $[0, 5]\cap \Sigma $.
+At each time step $t \geq 1$, every player picks the best strategy based on the strategies of others in the previous step: $r_u^t=\argmax_{r_u \in \Sigma\cap [0,5]} \pi (r_u,\mathbf{r}^{t-1}_{-u}), \forall u, \forall t >1.$